-On November 8, 2012, we entered into a long-term debt agreement for term loans that bears interest at variable rates.
+In November 2012, we entered into the Loan Agreement with Hercules for term loans that bear interest at variable rates.
 We have an aggregate principal amount of \$40.0 million outstanding under this facility.
 Interest is payable at an annual rate equal to the greater of 10.55% and 10.55% plus the prime rate of interest minus 5.25%, but may not exceed 12.55%.
 As a result of the 12.55% maximum annual interest rate, we have limited exposure to changes in interest rates on borrowings under this facility.
-For each 1% increase in the interest rate on the outstanding debt amount, subject to a maximum 2% increase, we would have an increase in future cash outflows of approximately \$0.4 million over the next twelve month period.
+For each 1% increase in the interest rate on the outstanding debt amount, subject to a maximum 2% increase, we would have an increase in future cash outflows of approximately \$0.4 million over the next twelve month period based upon the term of the loan as of June 30, 2013.